koshikishi/simple-starter/Readme.md

 # Simple Starter
-Basic boilerplate to start development (pug + sass)
+The basic boilerplate to start development.